How Does Alcohol Affect The Brain And Central Nervous System?

 Heavy alcohol consumption correlates with brain damage.
 Alcoholic brains are usually atrophied, with loss of neurons and white matter in the cerebral cortex.

-A University of Pennsylvania analysis has shown that the relationship between alcohol and the brain is tremendously harmful.
+A University of Pennsylvania analysis has shown that the alcohol and brain relationship is tremendously harmful.
 Light-to-moderate alcohol consumption was associated with reductions in overall brain volume, and the severity worsens as alcohol intake increases.3

 In vitro and in vivo studies done on animal models and human volunteers have shown that alcohol interferes with neural pathways in the brain and affects the brain’s functionality.